 How We Test USB Wall Chargers

-We began this review by researching all of the most highly-rated and ranked USB power adapters available today, then bought the best for hands-on testing.
+We bought all the models in this review, influence free, for hands-on testing.
 We looked at each charger's different voltage and power output capabilities and the fast-charging protocols each one can achieve, comparing their performance with a digital USB multimeter, simulated Power Delivery trigger, and a dummy resistive load.
 We also considered the number of ports, overall ease of use, convenient features, and real-world performance with various devices when determining our scores.
 Our testing of USB wall chargers is divided across four rating metrics which were weighted as follows:

 Power(35% of overall score weighting)